Is there a sales tax on digital goods?

 Let’s look at two opposing digital goods taxability examples:

-California - Digital goods are not subject to sales tax
+California - Digital goods are generally not subject to sales tax

 California has ruled that digital goods such as e-books, movies, and songs transmitted over the internet are taxable.
 This is as long as you don’t also receive a tangible item, like a print copy of an e-book, along with the purchase.
 Read more about digital goods taxability in California here.